vdclab/vdclab-wiki/BindUP.md

 ## Notes from Users
 - Work better if the structure your protein has already been solved.
+- Option to look at the negative and positive patches of the proteins.

 ## Ease of use
-- Enter a PDB id or a PDB file
+- Enter a PDB id or a PDB file.
+- Several proteins can be entered at the same time.
+- Run fast.
+- Give the largest negative or positive surface of your protein.

 ## Citation